""

 Course Description

-This is an introductory course addressing theoretical, philosophical and practical issues related to action research.
+This is an introductory course that addresses theoretical, philosophical, and practical issues related to action research.
 The history and development of action research worldwide will be outlined.
-We will take a look at ideologies and issues that divide action researchers into different camps.
-A special attention will be on action research in Icelandic schools an other educational forums, how it has developed until now and how it might be taken further.
-The main emphasis in the course is on learning in action: The participants will learn about action research through the process of conducting their own research project.
+We will examine ideologies and issues that divide action researchers into different camps.
+Special attention will be on action research in Icelandic schools and other educational forums, how it has developed until now and how it might be taken further.
+The main emphasis in the course is on learning in action: participants will learn about action research through the process of conducting their own research project.

 Language of instruction: Icelandic